-- I. Filing - a.
+I. Filing

+a.
 Any student eligible to vote in the AS elections may request that a question (hereto referred to as an initiative) to the student body be added to the ballot (see Section 3, clause VII for eligibility requirements).
-A single student may sponsor no more than one (1) initiative in any one election due to the demands on the sponsor.
-The sequential process for requesting approval of initiative language requires the sponsor(s) to: - (1) create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an AS Board Member as a sponsor to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the Board.
+A single student may sponsor no more than one (1) initiative in any one election Commented [SE6]: Update with the date of the board meeting it was held due to the demands on the sponsor.
+The sequential process for requesting approval of initiative language requires the sponsor(s) to:

-Commented [SE7]: Adding a provision that in the event of technical issues allowing the EC to make the executive decision with advisors help/opinion
+Commented [SET]: Adding a provision that in the event of technical issues allowing the EC to make the executive decision with advisors help/opinion